Everything you need to know about hiking the Alta Via 1 in the Dolomites

 1. When to Hike the Alta Via 1

 The best season for hiking the Alta Via 1 is from mid-July to mid-September.
 During this time, the trails are mostly clear of snow, and the rifugios (mountain huts) are open.
-The huts along the trail typically operate from mid-June to mid-September, so this period offers the most flexibility and availability for accommodations.
+The huts along the trail typically operate from mid-June to end of September, so this period offers the most flexibility and availability for accommodations.
 July and August are warmer but busier, while September is quieter yet cooler, especially at night and at higher elevations.

 Snow Considerations